 How to Crochet Rustic Farmhouse Pumpkins.
 Happy Thanksgiving Weekend Canada!
 I’m so excited to put out a new Free pattern for you!
-Read on to learn how to crochet these rustic farmhouse pumpkins.
+Read on to learn how to crochet Rustic Farmhouse Pumpkins.
 I’ve seen so many cute little pumpkins popping up in my feed lately that I finally decided jump in and make my own version.
 I wanted a rustic farmhouse pumpkin with a knit look.
 Definitely bulky and quick with lots of texture.
 Our corn is getting combined as we speak and Fall decorating is in full swing!

 with decorating the house, outdoor porch and our Farm sign.
 I think I enjoy Fall decorating almost more than Christmas.
 I’m just so drawn to the warmth of Fall colours.
 I knew the decorating was heading in the right direction when my teen daughter came home from school and texted me immediately MOM YOU MADE PUMPKINS!!!
 If you have a teen you know how hard they are to impress lol